NPS Returns vs. Other Investments: Which Wins for Your Retirement?

 returns upto 16 % and moderate risk, with withdrawals now available after 15 years.
 Tax benefits are

-available up to Rs.
+available in NPS vs PPF are available up to Rs.
 2 lakh per year with

 individual NPS compared to Rs.
 1.5 lakh for PPF.